-Instructional Strategies: Student will get supervision from faculty or professional both from the department and from industry.
+Instructional Strategies: Instructional Strategies: Student will get supervision from faculty members from the department and from professionals in the industry.
 They must present and defend their research proposal (presentation).
-During final examination they must defend (presentation) their research thesis and must submit written copy for evaluation.
+During final examination they must defend (through presentation) their research thesis and must submit written copy for evaluation.

-Course Number and Title: DSMMV: 514 (Viva vocé)
+Course Number and Title: DSCRMV516 Viva vocé